V/STOL: Conventional design

 In the 1960s and early 1970s, Germany planned three different VTOL aircraft.
 One used the Lockheed F-104 Starfighter as a basis for research for a V/STOL aircraft.
 Although two models (X1 and X2) were built, the project was canceled due to high costs and political problems as well as changed needs in the German Air Force and NATO.
 The EWR VJ 101C did perform free VTOL take-offs and landings, as well as test flights beyond mach 1 in the mid- and late 60s.
-One of the test-aircraft is preserved in the Deutsches Museum in Munich, Germany, another outside Friedrichshafen Airport.
+One of the test aircraft is preserved in the Deutsches Museum in Munich, Germany, another outside Friedrichshafen Airport.
 The others were the VFW-Fokker VAK 191B light fighter and reconnaissance aircraft, and the Dornier Do 31E-3 (troop) transport.

 The LLRV was a spacecraft simulator for the Apollo lunar lander.
-It was designed to mimic the flight characteristics of the lunar module (LEM), which had to rely on a reaction engine to land on the Moon.
+It was designed to mimic the flight characteristics of the lunar exploration module (LEM), which had to rely on a reaction engine to land on the Moon.

 The idea of using the same engine for vertical and horizontal flight by altering the path of the thrust was conceived by Michel Wibault.
 It led to the Bristol Siddeley Pegasus engine which used four rotating nozzles to direct thrust over a range of angles.
-This was developed side by side with an airframe, the Hawker P.1127, which became subsequently the Kestrel and then entered production as the Hawker Siddeley Harrier, though the supersonic Hawker Siddeley P.1154 was canceled in 1965.
+This was developed side-by-side with an airframe, the Hawker P.1127, which became subsequently the Kestrel and then entered production as the Hawker Siddeley Harrier, though the supersonic Hawker Siddeley P.1154 was canceled in 1965.
 The French in competition with the P.1154 had developed a version of the Dassault Mirage III capable of attaining Mach 1.
 The Dassault Mirage IIIV achieved transition from vertical to horizontal flight in March 1966, reaching Mach 1.3 in level flight a short time later.